Trang021200/52HN_Escherichia_coli/README.md

 The phylogenetic tree was constructed using IQTree

 ```
 #Due to large number of samples and limited computing capacity, the model GTR+F+R7 was chosen in prior instead of running model search by ModelFinder (-m MFP).
-The limits for memory and cores usage were 54G (-mem) and 18 (-ntmax), respectively.
-Safe numerical mode (-safe) was turned on to avoid numerical underflow for large data sets with many sequences (this mode is automatically turned on when having more than 2000 sequences)
+#The limits for memory and cores usage were 54G (-mem) and 18 (-ntmax), respectively.
+#Safe numerical mode (-safe) was turned on to avoid numerical underflow for large data sets with many sequences

 % iqtree -s [msa.aln] -pre [file_prefix] -m GTR+F+R7 -bb 1000 -alrt 1000 -nt AUTO -mem 54G -ntmax 18 -safe

 -bb: number of bootstrap replicates